hraberg/shen.clj/README.markdown

   * `#<shen$top shen$top@c6c2bc3> is not an operation on stacks` - symbol vs fn issue.
 * `prime*` in `primes.shen` blows the stack unless increased.
   * Uses `-Xss128mb` to run for now (no TCO).
-* It's currently 10 times slower than the CLisp version.
 * Performance is not a goal for 0.1.0, but some tuning will be made to ease development.

 ### 神 and define macros